awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid user reference: The Principal element includes the IAM user ID .
+Invalid user reference: The Principal element includes the IAM user ID.
 We recommend that you use a user ARN instead.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The Principal element includes the IAM user ID .
+"findingDetails": "The Principal element includes the IAM user ID.
 We recommend that you use a user ARN instead."
 ```

 **Resolving the general warning**